Skip to main content

 Deployment file example

-The following is an example Deployment file that includes all possible key-value pairs:
+The following is an example Deployment file that includes all possible key-value pairs for Astro Hosted:

 deployment: